erintherad/erinblog/content/blog/a-week-of-feelings/index.md

 I get the soul crushing fear and anger and hate and despair to know that the people and the system—_that is supposed to protect us_—won’t.
 Instead they will create excuses that support racism and perpetuate white supremacy.

 Friends and family are continuing to text me.
-When asked how I’m doing, it’s just easier to say that “I’m better” when I’m actually full of anguish inside.
+When asked how I’m doing, it’s just easier to say that “I’m better” when I’m actually full of anguish.

 ---
 ## Talking the talk